Azure/osdu-developer/docs/pipelines.md

 ### Auto -Documentation Check

+This action performs two main functions:

-This is a super simple action that runs a _spell check_ on any `.md` files in the repo.
-It's useful to catch simple mistakes from quick edits or other peoples PR's.
-This action is also part of the branch policy for merging to main.
+1. It runs a _spell check_ on any `.md` files in the repo.
+This is useful for catching simple mistakes from quick edits or other people's PRs.
+This spell check is part of the branch policy for merging to main.

+2. It automatically compiles and deploys the documentation to the gh-pages site.
+This ensures that the documentation is always up-to-date with the latest changes in the main branch.

+The action is triggered on pull requests that modify markdown files, pushes to the main branch that affect the docs/src directory, and can also be run manually from the Actions tab.
+This comprehensive approach helps maintain high-quality, current documentation for the project.

 ### Auto - Greet